Tesla Cybertruck Buying Guide 2026: US & Canada Prices, Trims & Range

 | Cyberbeast | Higher | USD $160,000+ equivalent | ~484 km |

-All-in pricing varies by province and tax rate and is for reference only; Tesla Canada’s official site and order page govern.
+Historical all-in pricing varied by province and tax rate and is for reference only; if new sales resume, Tesla Canada’s official site and order page govern.

-So the Canadian reality is this: a vehicle that’s “expensive but tolerable” as a big toy in the US sits firmly in luxury-tax territory north of the border.
-Budget by multiplying the US sticker by 1.6 or more in your head.
-If you came in chasing a “cheap big pickup,” the Canadian version will sober you up fast.
+So the Canadian reality is this: right now you can’t buy one new at all, and even if sales resume, a vehicle that’s “expensive but tolerable” as a big toy in the US sits firmly in luxury-tax territory north of the border — budget by multiplying the US sticker by 1.6 or more in your head.
+If you came in chasing a “cheap big pickup,” the Canadian situation will sober you up fast.

 Range, charging, and NACS: how it performs in the real world